cockroachdb/docs/src/current/v24.1/node-shutdown.md

 Each of the [node shutdown steps](#node-shutdown-sequence) is performed in order, with each step commencing once the previous step has completed.
 However, because some steps can be interrupted, it's best to ensure that all steps complete gracefully.

-Before you [perform node shutdown](#perform-node-shutdown), review the following prerequisites to graceful shutdown:
+Before you [perform node shutdown](#perform-node-shutdown) on a production cluster, review the following prerequisites to graceful shutdown:

 <ul>
 <li>Configure your <a href="#load-balancing">load balancer</a> to monitor node health.</li>